How to Load a Barbell

 Say your program calls for 82.5% of a 140 kg squat.
 That's 115.5 kg.
 On a 20 kg bar, you need 47.75 kg per side.
 Load two 20s, one 5, and one 2.5, then accept you're 0.25 kg light.
 Close enough.

-The point: there's often more than one way to load a given weight.
-Use the biggest plates you can, add smaller ones to fill the gap.
+The rule: use the biggest plates you can, then add smaller ones to fill the gap.

 Know your bar weight